 3.1.
 Research Design

 A multiple case study approach required completing in-depth analyses of participants (Dasgupta, 2015; Lewis, 2015; Rule & John, 2015; Wilson, 2016).
-The qualitative research consisted of a case study approach using various data sources, including interviews of the entrepreneurs with disabilities, interviews with sources of funding, business financial information, interviews with agencies, business mentors, or advisors, and direct observation of how the company operates.
+The Howard (2017) qualitative research consisted of a case study approach using various data sources, including interviews of the entrepreneurs with disabilities, interviews with sources of funding, business financial information, interviews with business advisors or mentors, community agencies, and direct observation of how the company operates.
 By implementing various data collection techniques, the researcher was able to develop a comprehensive understanding of the strategies used to achieve business profitability while simultaneously providing methodological triangulation for data analysis, ensuring saturation of information for each of the three different EWDs for the qualitative study.

 3.2.
 Population and Sampling

 The qualitative study population consisted of Michigan EWDs, which had profitable operations for at least three years in the past or present (Howard, 2017).
-Following the research suggestions of Dasgupta (2015), Lewis (2015), Rule and John (2015), and Wilson (2016), the recruitment of participants involved using a convenience approach via a local organization supporting individuals with disabilities and other local business groups.
+Following the research suggestions of Dasgupta (2015), Lewis (2015), Rule and John (2015), and Wilson (2016), participant recruitment involved employing a convenience approach through a local organization that supports people with disabilities and other business groups in the community.
 The intent was to determine potential participants by recruiting through local business support groups.
 Using a partial snowball effect, participants helped in referring to other potential members.
 Participants did not receive any financial aid or other incentives.
 There was appropriate care to ensure that the participants had the necessary information to decide if they wanted to participate.
 Specific procedures assured members of the protection of their privacy, identity, and similar ethical issues.

 3.3.
 Data Collection